nelimujic/SportAndFriends/README.md

 It is possible to:

--  see a list of activities available,
+-  see a list of activities available
--  see the activities on Map,
+-  see the activities on Map
--  add events to the Calendar,
+-  add events to the Calendar
 -  see the other users registered with the application and add them as friends (or delete them).

 The daily goal is to walk 10000 steps, after that an animated emoji will cross the screen.